-Attendees and staff shall not attend the Spring Conference with a confirmed case of COVID-19.
+Attendees, speakers, and staff should not attend the Spring Conference with a confirmed case of COVID-19.
 SHEA recommends purchasing travel insurance in the event you need to cancel.
-SHEA Speakers who are unable to attend due to a confirmed case will be able to either provide their presentation virtually or a replacement speaker will be selected to present.
+SHEA Speakers who are unable to attend due to a confirmed case will be able to either provide their presentation by pre-recorded video or a replacement speaker will be selected to present.
 A full refund will be provided to all attendees who provide proof of a confirmed case of COVID-19.

-Additionally, attendees and staff shall not attend the Spring Conference on any day when experiencing symptoms of COVID-19, including fever, chills, cough, shortness of breath, fatigue, body aches, headache, loss of taste or smell, sore throat, runny nose, nausea or vomiting.
+Additionally, attendees, speakers and staff shall not attend the Spring Conference on any day when experiencing symptoms, even if mild, of COVID-19, including fever, chills, cough, shortness of breath, fatigue, body aches, headache, loss of taste or smell, sore throat, runny nose, nausea or vomiting.
 All registrants who experience symptoms associated with COVID-19 while attending the SHEA Spring Conference are required to immediately discontinue their participation in the conference and are encouraged to immediately seek medical care.
 Attendees with these symptoms should isolate and consider testing.

 Local Healthcare Providers and Testing Centers:

 Registrants who discontinue their participation in the conference after becoming ill can access post conference recordings to complete their participation in SHEA Spring.

 If you experience any symptoms after attending SHEA Spring, we recommend testing, isolating, and contacting your physician for further recommendations.